mvolkmann/blog/src/python/python-compared-to-js.md

 if (!re.test(pc)) console.log('not a Canadian postal code');
 ```

-In Python, import the `re` library to use regular expressions.
+In Python, import the `re` module to use regular expressions.
 Those that will be used multiple times should be compiled.
 Otherwise they can be used inline.
 The following example demonstrate the two ways in which